HireTheHero/Reading-Notes/brain.md

 # Sciences about Brain
 ## [A Thousand Brains by Jeff Hawkins](https://numenta.com/a-thousand-brains-by-jeff-hawkins)
 ### Where am I?
-- End of part I
+- End of section 9
+    - Finish here, since I think I got what I need
 ### Takeaways
 - Theory with a few experimental groundings supports the idea of grid cell / place cell(-like) system is a unit of intelligence in neocortex column
     - grid cell is unit of "where", while place cell provides "what"